 Develop solutions with marginalized communities to increase mobility options from where they live, work, and generally spend time.
-Work with Carrboro's BIPOC and lower-income populations and persons with disabilities to know how they are currently not being served by the current transportation system and if and how this is a different experience for white, higher-income, and able-bodied populations, and find a funding source to offer payment for advisory board members.
+Work with Carrboro's BIPOC and lower-income populations and persons with disabilities to know how they are currently not being served by the current transportation system and if and how this is a different experience for white, higher-income, and able-bodied populations.